 The physiological differences between men and women cause them to feel the effects of alcohol in different ways.
 Evidence shows that women are more susceptible to the effects of alcohol than men.

 One reason why alcohol affects women more than men is that women contain less water in their bodies than men do.
 This, in turn, gives women a lesser ability to dilute alcohol.
-Women also contain less dehydrogenase in their bodies.
+Women also have less dehydrogenase in their bodies.
 Because enzyme dehydrogenase breaks down alcohol, the female body doesn’t consume alcohol as easily as men do without getting drunk.

 When women take medications with estrogen, it also slows down the process of eliminating alcohol in their bodies.
 As a result, women are more susceptible to long-term body damage from alcohol abuse.